snowyu/amforth/trunk/doc/source/TG/Standards.rst

 Internally the word list identifier is the address where the word list start address is stored in the EEPROM.
 Creating a new word list means to allocate a new EEPROM cell.
-Since the ANS standard does not give named word list there is library code available that uses the old fashioned vocabulary.
+Since the ANS standard does not give named word list there is library code available that implements the old fashioned vocabulary.

 Strings
 .......

-All words from the strings word set are supported since version 5.4.
+All words from the strings word set are supported.

 Forth 2012
 ----------